 1983 Encouraged by his wife, Kathleen Brennan, Tom Waits releases Swordfishtrombones, the first album the songwriter produced himself.
 The album represents a significant break from mainstream norms, both musically and lyrically.

-1980 Fleetwood Mac end a 9-month tour at the Hollywood Bowl.
-Lindsey Buckingham announces that it will be the last Fleetwood Mac show for "a long time."
+1980 At the Hollywood Bowl, Fleetwood Mac end a 9-month tour.
+Lindsey Buckingham announces it will be the last Fleetwood Mac show for "a long time."
 He's right: the band doesn't play live again for over two years.

 Under pressure to account for download sales, the Official Charts company releases its first UK Download Chart.
 The boy band Westlife claims the #1 spot with a live release of their 1999 song "Flying Without Wings."

 The UK Singles chart doesn't account for downloads, only physical sales, which are dwindling.
 The Download chart is launched to rectify this, but it's prone to manipulation.
 Westlife, with a powerful online presence and a fan base that is used to getting their music in digital form, issue a live version of their #1 hit "Flying Without Wings" and mobilize their minions, ensuring they debut at the top.
 Marillion, a progressive rock group with a much older but equally ardent and internet-savvy audience, has been using marillion.com to fund their albums since 2001.
 They take notice and in October release a live version of their song "The Damage," which is downloaded so many times that it shows up at #2, between U2's "Vertigo" and Destiny's Child's "Lose My Breath."
 In April 2005, downloads finally become a factor in the Singles chart.